Spark deficient Gabor frames: Gabor frames over non-cyclic groups

 By standard character theory, there are three nontrivial characters on $K$, and each one of them extends to $N/4$ characters on $G$, where $N=\abs{G}$.
 In total, there are $3N/4$ characters on $G$ whose restriction on $K$ is nontrivial.

 Let $\xi$ be such a character, and let $f\in\CC^G\sm\set{0}$ be arbitrary.
-Let $a\in K$ be such that $\xi(a)=-1$; there are two such elements of $K$, and so we consider the Gabor system consisting of time--frequency translates of the form
+Let $a\in K$ be such that $\xi(a)=-1$; there are two such elements of $K$, and so we consider the Gabor system consisting of time-frequency translates of the form

 This system has $3N/2>N$ elements; we will show that each one of them is orthogonal to $\bar{f}$, and therefore the full Gabor frame $(f,G\times\widehat{G})$ cannot be in general linear position.
 Indeed,